 Description Learners will explore some of the most frequent natural disasters by beginning to understand their causes and far-reaching effects.
 They will research the effect of the natural disaster on plants, animals and people, and design an emergency response kit including safety guides and disaster kits Leading Question Can you manage a flood in your community?
-Total Time Required 5 hours over 5 days Supplies Required 1 large flat container or tray with sides (a deep tray), soil or modelling clay, sponge, little rocks, 4 paper cups, straws/chopsticks, a pin, rubber band and a pencil Empty plastic container and marker Rubber from a broken balloon or a piece of plastic wrap over the top of a glass jar or metal can Plastic bottles, rope, thread and large plastic bag Learning Outcomes Exploring impact of human action on creating natural disasters Understanding how hazards are measured to provide early warning to reduce impacts of disasters Identify consequences of the flooding Protective and emergency measures to protect from the consequences of flooding Previous Learning None
+Total Time 5 hours over 5 days Required Subjects Covered Social Sciences, Art and Design, Literacy, Numeracy Supplies Required 1 large flat container or tray with sides (a deep tray), soil or modelling clay, sponge, little rocks, 4 paper cups, straws/chopsticks, a pin, a rubber band and a pencil Empty plastic container and marker Rubber from a broken balloon or a piece of plastic wrap over the top of a glass jar or metal can Plastic bottles, rope, thread and large plastic bag Learning 1.
+Explore the impact of human action on creating natural disasters.
+Outcomes Understanding how hazards are measured to provide early warning to reduce the impacts of disasters.
+3. Identify the consequences of the flooding.
+4. Suggest protective and emergency measures to protect from the consequences of flooding.
+Previous Learning None